Skip to content

 bash

-npm install @vuecs/form-controls @vuecs/navigation @vuecs/pagination
+npm install @vuecs/forms @vuecs/navigation @vuecs/pagination

 Each package re-installs the theme and defaults managers under the hood, so app.use(vuecs, ...) configures all of them at once.
 You can also app.use(formControls) individually if you prefer narrower plugin boundaries.